 Making wooden shoes is a multi-step sequential process that takes ± 2 weeks and includes the following steps:

-To understand how Dutch wooden shoes are produced, you can also watch the Youtube video below.
-It has already received more than 900.000 views.
+Watch the YouTube video below to understand how Dutch wooden shoes are produced.
+It has already received more than 900,000 views.

 It is a fascinating and amusing video looking inside a traditional wooden shoe factory in Marken, The Netherlands, that still uses a steam engine to produce wooden shoes.
 That is very rare these days and worth having a look at it.